 Paraty has an intense cultural schedule, so throughout the year there are many interesting festivals to attend: music, photography, literature and even cachaça.
 Carnival is not so special, so I honestly think you should stay in Rio!

 On New Year’s Eve, there are fireworks in the main points of the city, but is no big deal and the city gets crowded.

-And, of course, the entire Summer is high season.
-The prices of everything gets (even) higher, and I strongly recommend that you book in advance!
-Is really common that you see people knocking in hostels and inn’s door on Friday and hearing the bad news: no vacancies!
+The entire Summer is high season.
+The prices gets (even) higher, and I recommend that you book lodging in advance!
 If that happens to you, try to look for lodging options in Trindade.

 For Christians, a good time to meet Paraty is during religious parties.
 Most famous and exciting ones are Holy Week and Divino Party (26 May to 04 Jun).

-Even though Paraty is a Summer destination, what many people don’t know is the beaches in town are not good for bathing.
-To meet beautiful beaches, you will have to hire a boat trip or go to beaches in the surroundings.
-Some suggestions:
+Even though Paraty is a Summer destination, the beaches in town are not good for bathing.
+To find beautiful beaches, you will have to hire a boat trip and explore the surroundings.

 What used to be a hippie village in 70’s, now it’s taken over by tourists throughout Summer.
 There, you can meet such as Brava and the waterfall with the same name, Cepilho, de Fora, Ranchos, do Meio, Cachadaço and the natural pools with the same name.
 From Meio Beach, there’s a trail to the waterfalls, including Pedra que Engole (‘The Swallowing Stone’).
 It’s a stone with a small entrance that a person can get in.
 And then you kind of get into the stone, but by the distance it seems that you disappeared.
 It’s crazy, hard to explain, hahaha.
 But it’s fun and no risk at all!